Airmanf7/Joint_Savings_Account_with_Solidity/README.md

 ---

-## Joint Savings Account
+## Project Summary

+The purpose of this project is to create a smart contract that functions as a joint savings account.
+The programming language, Solidity, will be used along with REMIX IDE to deploy the contract to a local testnet.
+The functions will be the following:

-This project is about creating an application to automate the creation of a join savings accounts with the use of Solidity smart contract.
-This smart contract will use ether management functions to implement a financial institution’s requirements for providing the features of the joint savings account.
-These features will consist of the ability to deposit and withdraw funds from the account.
+`deposit` features will consist of the ability to deposit and withdraw funds from the account.
+`withdrawal`

 ---